comp426-2022-fall/a99-team-22/README.md

 ## Social Media Server

-The project is basically a simple social media application.
+The project is basically a simple model of social media application.
 All the user accounts are stored in the database.
 There are endpoints for users to create, update, and make posts through their account.
 Also, users can access other user's profile through specific